wp-plugins/mailchimp-for-wp/readme.txt

 * Added: group preset to form field wizard for hidden fields, checkboxes and radio inputs.
 * Added: radio inputs to field wizard
 * Improved: the field wizard will now add labels after the checkbox and radio input elements.
+* Fixed: regular error messages not being shown in some cases.

 = 1.0 =
 * Added support for group checkboxes